 Mail threads in iOS 10

-The way Mail organizes emails as threads is often very convenient, especially for emails that don’t have a lot of content.
+The way Mail in iOS organizes emails as threads, is often very convenient, especially for emails that don’t have a lot of content.
 Take the below example of my fake dinner invitation I sent to my wife.
 By clicking on the email thread in my Inbox, I can easily follow the conversation by scrolling down.

 A simple trick to help navigate threads